Skip to main content

 Key Facts

-1. Two candidates named Akanksha Singh claimed rank 301 in CSE 2025; UPSC clarified only the Uttar Pradesh candidate actually held that rank.
+1. Two aspirants named Akanksha Singh both claimed rank 301 in the 2025 CSE; UPSC clarified only the Uttar Pradesh candidate held that rank.

-2. A youth from Sheikhpura, Bihar, falsely announced rank 440 in CSE 2025, was publicly felicitated, and later went missing after the deception was uncovered.
+2. A youth from Sheikhpura, Bihar, falsely announced rank 440, received a public felicitation and later disappeared after the fraud was exposed.

-3. Media reports in the last two years have documented at least six cases of aspirants using forged certificates to appear eligible for the CSE.
+3. Media investigations over the past two years have uncovered multiple instances of aspirants presenting fake certificates to qualify for the CSE.

 Background & Context

-The incidents highlight a clash between personal ambition and the ethical standards expected of future civil servants, linking to GS‑4's focus on integrity, accountability and the impact of media on public perception.
-They also reflect how societal pressures and misinformation can erode trust in merit‑based selection mechanisms, a concern for governance and ethical administration.
+The incidents expose a clash between personal ambition and the ethical standards expected of future civil servants, linking directly to GS‑4’s focus on integrity, impartiality and the impact of media misinformation.
+They also illustrate how topper culture can create moral hazards, a recurring theme in ethics case‑studies.

 UPSC Syllabus Connections